📊 NISM Series X-A Chapter 13 of 20 ⚖ 5 marks weightage

 BUtility curves demonstrate increasing marginal utility of wealth.

-Investors maximize one-period expected utility.
+CInvestors maximize one-period expected utility.

 DInvestors base decisions solely on historical returns, not risk.